Škorpion: History

-It was also used by armed groups, including the Irish Republican Army, Irish National Liberation Army and the Italian Red Brigades.
-The Brigades used the Škorpion during the 1978 kidnapping of Aldo Moro, also using this weapon to kill Moro.

-In the 1990s the Gang de Roubaix used the Škorpion in a series of attacks in France.
-In 2017, the Swedish Police Authority estimated that about 50 formerly deactivated weapons from Slovakia were in circulation among criminals in Sweden.

 Design details

 Operating mechanism

 The Škorpion is a select-fire, straight blowback-operated weapon that fires from the closed bolt position.
-The cartridge used produces a very low recoil impulse and this enables simple unlocked blowback operation to be employed; there is no delay mechanism and the cartridge is supported only by the inertia of the bolt and the strength of the return springs.
+The .32 ACP cartridge used produces a very low recoil impulse and this enables simple unlocked blowback operation to be employed; there is no delay mechanism and the cartridge is supported only by the inertia of the bolt and the strength of the return springs.

 When fired, gas pressure drives the case back in the chamber against the resistance provided by the weight of the bolt and its two recoil springs.
 The bolt travels back, extracting the empty case which is then ejected straight upwards through a port in the receiver housing top cover.

 The Škorpion's compact dimensions were achieved by using a telescopic bolt assembly that wraps around a considerable portion of the barrel.

 The weapon features a spring-loaded casing extractor, installed inside the bolt head and a fixed, double ejector, which is a protrusion in the weapon's frame.